Florida Lease Agreement: Clauses Every Landlord Needs

 What clauses does a Florida lease agreement actually need?

-Plus, Florida has quirks that trip up out-of-state landlords and first-timers: radon disclosure with exact statutory language, lead paint rules for pre-1978 properties, and late fees that must stay within a statutory safe harbor.
+The recent changes, with their statutes: flood disclosure for leases a year or longer (effective October 2025), optional electronic notice delivery via written addendum (July 2025), a security deposit alternative fee option (July 2023), and month-to-month notice rising from 15 to 30 days under Statute 83.57 (the 2023 change).
+On top of that, Florida has quirks that trip up out-of-state and first-time landlords: radon disclosure with exact statutory wording, lead paint rules for pre-1978 properties, and late fees that have to stay reasonable.
 Get the clauses right and you're protected.
 Skip them and you're playing catch-up when a dispute hits.

 Parties and authorized agent (FS 83.50)